aaronpowell/Bob/README.md

 	* Event binding.
 You can either bind an event to an `ICommand` with the `EventToCommand` binding or an event to a methond on your DataContext via `EventToDataContextMethod`
 		* This is extensible, you can implement your own `EventBinding` if you want to bind to something else

+Download
+===

+Bob can be downloaded via NuGet.
+Enter the following command in your package manager console:

+    Install-Package Bob

 License
 ===